-This does not need to be a big deal.
+Soccer Snacks do not need to be a big deal.

 Actually, I know this isn’t a big deal because our local soccer team does a GREAT job only providing healthy snacks- many of which are on the list below.
 The focus is on being outside, sportsmanship, getting energy out, and enjoying our teammates while we learn a fun sport.